GyldendalDigital/kobber/packages/kobber-components/README.md

 ##### Background on CSS selectors

 By using class names, one often ends up with [loose class names](https://csswizardry.com/2012/11/code-smells-in-css/#loose-class-names) that do not make sense without first knowing the whole component code.
 To cope with this, it is possible to use class name conventions like [BEM](https://bem-cheat-sheet.9elements.com/) to add semantics to CSS Selectors.
 With BEM, you often end up with multiple class names that are long strings, reducing readability.
 Using data-attributes solves this problem more elegantly.

+### Writing components' storybook stories

+Storybook stories should be as readable and non-abstract as possible, as they serve as documentation for Kobber consumers.
+Often, however, they need to contain some logic for presenting all variants of a component.

+When writing stories, you should document not only simple happy-path cases.
+Show how your component works (or does not work) with much content, and little and none.

+Other moments:

+- All attributes should be possible to change with args.
+- It should be possible to see the code necessary to use the component in storybook web page.

 ### Publish components